Canon PIXMA TR160 Printer Review

 Chrome OSFully

-You must manually install drivers to use the printer with a Windows device; you can download the drivers on Canon's support page.
-For Macs, you can either get the drivers from the manufacturer's support page or update the drivers through macOS' settings.
+You must manually install the drivers to use the printer with a Windows device; you can download them from Canon's support page.
+For Macs, you can obtain the drivers from the manufacturer's support page or update them through macOS' settings.
 There's no need to install drivers on Chrome OS devices.